Temp Mail Logo

 Does this tool store the domains I check?

-No — all DNS lookups are performed directly from your browser to the Cloudflare and Google DNS over HTTPS resolvers.
-No domain names or results are transmitted to or stored on best-tempmail.com servers.
-The tool involves no authentication, no accounts, and no data retention.
-All DNS queries are made directly from your browser via Cloudflare DoH -- the domains you audit are not logged or stored anywhere.
+No. All DNS lookups are performed directly from your browser to Cloudflare's and Google's DNS over HTTPS resolvers.
+No domain names, results, or session data are transmitted to or stored on Best-TempMail servers.
+The tool runs entirely client-side.
+There is no backend API call, no logging, and no authentication required.

 Get Free Temp Mail ->